 9. Adopting New Technology Create Leap Performance

 The primary limitation or weakness of benchmarking is the fact that best-in-class performance is not static but a moving target.

 New technology can create quantum leap performance improvement for example – the use of electronic data interchange (EDI).

 11. Need Proper Balance

 Benchmarking is not instant pudding.
-It will not improve performance if the proper unfractured of the total quality programs not in place.
+It will not improve performance if the proper unfractured of the total quality programs are not in place.

-Unless a corporate culture of quality and the basic component of TQM such as information system, process control, and human resource programs are in place, trying to initiate the best in class may very well disrupt operations.
+Unless a corporate culture of quality and the basic component of TQM such as information systems, process control, and human resource programs are in place, trying to initiate the best in class may very well disrupt operations.

 While benchmarking can shed light on operational efficiencies and best practices, it may inadvertently shift the focus away from understanding customer needs.

 Organizations can become overly absorbed in industry trends and competitor performance, forgetting to prioritize customer-centric approaches.